 I know, I know, scrambled eggs are considered an easy dish to make, but there was a time long ago when I didn’t know the secrets of perfect egg scrambling and chances are there are others out there.
 If you already know how to scramble an egg check out some of these awesome breakfast dishes HERE (blueberry buckle–cake for breakfast!?
-YES, please), and HERE (Healthy Egg McMuffins), and HERE (breakfast burrito bar).
+YES, please), and HERE (Healthy Egg McMuffins), and HERE (banana muffins).

 Now, for those who want to learn how to make delicious, yellow, fluffy eggs, I will teach you now.